 SRP is a common procedure for treating gum disease that is generally covered in part by dental insurance.
-Before starting your treatment, our billing specialists will review your individual plan and determine if there might be any out-of-pocket portion.
+Before starting your treatment in our State College, PA office, our billing specialists will review your individual plan and determine if there might be any out-of-pocket portion.
 To help make your visits even more affordable, we can help you apply for low-interest financing and talk with you about the payment solutions available at Advanced Dentistry.

 Reestablish Periodontal Health